 7 Myths about highly sensitive people

-If you are not sure what a Highly Sensitive Personality really is and what features it has, we invite you to a special column in which we have described the subject of high sensitivity as comprehensively and documented as possible.
+If you are not sure what a Highly Sensitive Personality is and what features it has, we invite you to a special column in which we have described the subject of high sensitivity as comprehensively and documented as possible.
 There you will also find links to free high-sensitivity tests - both for children and adults.

 Here, however, we will deal with the myths about Highly Sensitive People.
-Or in other words, we will tell you about the most common misconceptions that concern these people.
+In other words, we will tell you about the most common misconceptions that concern these people.
 This information comes mainly from the books of psychologist Elaine N. Aron, who together with her husband created the concept of a Highly Sensitive Person and propagated this topic in the world.

 Here are the 7 most common myths about Highly Sensitive People.